Earth Notes: On the LIME Energy Saving Plug: Review (2011)Updated 2020-06-17 23:35 GMT.

 The plug starts up with the socket off when powered up.
-This may be when first plugged, in or after a power cut, or when turning back on at the wall when returning after a few days away.
+This may be when first plugged in, or after a power cut, or when turning back on at the wall when returning after a few days away.
 (We turn off at the wall when away to save some extra pennies and for safety.)

 I had wondered if this was a good design.
-Would this make it hard to get at to reprogram after such a cut?
+Would this make it hard to get at to reprogram after such a cut or return?

 But because wthe plug comes on immediately waiting to be reprogrammed, there's usually only one extra button push to turn everything on.

-(This behaviour is also kind to the grid and appliances, not coming on until manual intervention and thus hopefully power is stable.)
+(This behaviour is also kind to the grid and appliances, not coming on after a cut until manual intervention and power is likely stable.)